Member, NASAD Commission on Accreditation

 Re-elected October 2015, term ends October 2018

-Professor Kvapil’s work has been shown at the Renwick Gallery of the Smithsonian Institution, Dorothy Weiss Gallery San Francisco, The Oakland Museum, at The Scripps College Invitational, Taipei Fine Arts Museum, and in numerous other national and international exhibitions.
+Professor Kvapil’s work has been shown at the Renwick Gallery of the Smithsonian Institution, Dorothy Weiss Gallery San Francisco, the Oakland Museum, the Scripps College Invitational, Taipei Fine Arts Museum, and numerous other national and international exhibitions.
 He is currently represented by Couturier Gallery in Los Angeles.